 - American Cancer Society

 Lifeline Free Wireless Cell Phone Service

-is a government supported free cell phone service for Massachusetts residents with limited incomes.
+A government supported free cell phone service for Massachusetts residents with limited incomes.
 There are no contracts or monthly fees.
 People who are getting TAFDC, EAEDC, SSI, food stamps, MassHealth/Medicaid or LIHEAP fuel assistance are eligible.

 There are two Lifeline free wireless services available in Massachusetts:

 Free cell phone per household and choice of three different calling plans that include texting options.

 Free cell phone per household and 250 free voice minutes per month.

 The Massachusetts Developmental Disabilities Council (MDDC) and the Massachusetts Office on Disability (MOD) offer a variety of funding opportunities for individuals, cities, and towns.

 Crime victims may be reimbursed for medical & dental, counseling, funeral costs, lost wages victims only, loss of financial support, homemaker expenses.

 College Funding for Students with Disabilities